rth/vtext/python/README.md

 ### Installation

-vtext requires Python 3.5+, numpy 1.15+ and can be installed with,
+vtext requires Python 3.6+, numpy 1.15+ and can be installed with,

 ```
-pip install --pre vtext
+pip install vtext
 ```

 ### Documentation